Lyapunov Functions can Exactly Quantify Rate Performance of Nonlinear Differential Equations: INTRODUCTION

 The difficulty in establishing performance of nonlinear systems is threefold.
-First, different notions of stability for nonlinear systems are not equivalent, making it difficult to establish a metric for performance which can be quantified for any stable nonlinear system.
+First, nonlinear systems admit several non-equivalent notions of stability, making it difficult to establish a universal metric for performance which can be quantified for any stable nonlinear system.
 For example, consider the notions of exponential and rational stability.
 A system is exponentially stable if there exists some $M,k>0$ such that all solutions $x(t)$ satisfy $\norm{x(t)}\le M e^{-k t}\norm{x(0)}$, and rationally stable if there exists $M,k>0$ and $p\in \N$ such that $\norm{x(t)}^p\le M \frac{\norm{x(0)}^p}{1+\norm{x(0)}^p kt}$~\cite{bacciotti2005LF_book}.
 Then, rational stability does not imply exponential stability (consider e.g. $\dot{x}=-x^{3}$) nor does global exponential stability imply global rational stability (even for linear systems e.g. $\dot{x}=-x$).
 As such, although both exponential and rational stability performance can be quantified by the rate parameter $k$, the resulting metric of exponential rate performance may not be suitable for rationally stable systems, or vice versa.

-The second difficulty with establishing a performance metric for nonlinear systems is that current converse Lyapunov results may not equivalently characterize a particular level of performance.
+The second difficulty with establishing a performance metric for nonlinear systems is that existing converse Lyapunov results do not consider system performance.
 For example, consider again the notions of rate performance for exponential and rational stability.
-Necessary and sufficient Lyapunov conditions have been proven for both exponential and rational stability~\cite{bacciotti2005LF_book}, allowing a particular level of exponential or rational rate performance to be tested by finding a suitable Lyapunov function.
-However, although these Lyapunov conditions are necessary for stability with \textit{some} level of rate performance (e.g. a particular value of $k$), they are not guaranteed to be necessary for the \textit{actual} level of performance.
-Therefore, these Lyapunov conditions may yield a conservative estimate of the true level of performance of the system.
+Lyapunov conditions have been established for both exponential and rational stability~\cite{bacciotti2005LF_book}.
+However, although these Lyapunov conditions are guaranteed to establish \textit{some} lower bound on rate performance (e.g. a particular value of $k$), these bounds are not tight in that the Lyapunov conditions may be unable to verify the \textit{actual} rate performance.